-Asbestos clearance testing should include air sampling by a trained, experienced licensed neutral third party while asbestos containment and engineering controls are still onsite.
+Asbestos clearance testing should include air sampling by a trained, experienced licensed neutral third party while asbestos containment and engineering controls are still onsite and running.

 Containment should never be removed until lab results that show asbestos fibers to be below the detection level.